Soniaprogram/UFOs/README.md

 ![img1](https://github.com/Soniaprogram/UFOs/blob/main/static/images/webpage.PNG)

 ## Results:
-Describe to Dana how someone might use the new webpage by walking her through the process of using the search criteria.
-Use images of your webpage during the filtering process to support your explanation.

-There is a description of how to perform a search, with images.

 To perform a search, you would go to the Filter Search section on the left and type in a date, city, state, country, and/or shape.
 The data will filter according to the inputted values.
 You could enter an input for all 5 or any of them in no particular order.